There is no such thing as the “perfect” destination – it’s what you make of it that counts!

 1. Language barrier or no language barrier?

-When you study abroad, you will inevitably spend a good amount of time communicating in a foreign language (unless you only surround yourself with students from your home country…don’t be that guy).
+When you study abroad, you will inevitably spend a good amount of time communicating in a foreign language (unless you only surround yourself with students from your home country…don’t be that person).
 So if you’ve been wanting to learn a new language, this is a great chance!

 Read more: 5 Things To Do in Shanghai